alexcaste/peon-employee_tracker/README.md

 Description

 This app allows a user to create, edit and delete an employee, division and project.
 Employees can be assigned to divisions and/or projects.
+Beware this app can insult you.

 Author